When is Levi’s GranFondo?

 Is there a waiting list?

-We do not have a waiting list for any of our three routes.
-Transfers begin on July 1, so we recommend checking our Facebook page for people needing to sell their ride.
-Don’t fret, with 4,000 riders riding our grandest route, there are usually plenty of people who change their plans.
+We do not have a waiting list for any of our four routes.
+Transfers begin at the beginning of July, so we recommend checking our Facebook page for people needing to sell their ride.

 But wait .. there’s one more way to get a ticket for any of the three routes: fundraise $1,000 and receive a free entry and a bunch of other swag.
 See www.levisgranfondo.com/fundraise/incentives for details.